theforeman/theforeman.org/_posts/2017-05-19-creating-ubuntu-repo-in-katello.md

 - repo
 ---

-This blog post describes how to use Katello 3.5 to host Ubuntu repos.
+*NOTE:* This blog post describes how to use Katello 3.5 to host Ubuntu repos.
+If you are using a later version of Katello, it may already support deb packages natively.

 # Building Ubuntu Using Katello File Repo
 I have an offline network and need to build both RPM based systems and DEB based systems.
 Instead of installing Katello to handle rpms, and something else to handle debs, I set up Katello to handle both.